 Surfshark is the best VPN with an ad blocker in Canada that works on all major browsers, including Google Chrome, Firefox, Opera, and other browsers.
 During testing, its CleanWeb feature effectively blocked ads on these browsers, including Microsoft Edge.

-It offers a 30-day money-back guarantee for all its Canadian users so that you can try Surfshark’s CleanWeb ad blocker free for 30 days.
+It offers a 30-day money-back guarantee so that you can try Surfshark’s CleanWeb ad blocker free for 30 days.
 If you don’t like the service, you can cancel and get a refund in Canada.

 Does ExpressVPN have an ad blocker in Canada?

 No, ExpressVPN doesn’t have an in-built ad blocker in Canada.
-But you can use third-party ad blockers in Canada with it if you want.
-ExpressVPN recommends some ad blockers that are safe to use in Canada.
-Or you can use Surfshark which has its own ad blocker in Canada.
+But you can use third-party ad blockers with it if you want.
+ExpressVPN recommends some ad blockers that are safe to use.
+Or you can use Surfshark, which has its own ad blocker in Canada.

 The internet is getting cluttered with intrusive ads, trackers, and all sorts of malware and pop-ups.
 Go to any website, and your screen will be cluttered with ads everywhere in the background, which is distracting and annoying in Canada.

-In this fight against advertisers, using one of the best VPNs with ad blockers in Canada is the only secure option.
+In this fight against advertisers, using one of the best VPN with ad blockers in Canada is the only secure option.

 Unlike third-party ad-blockers in Canada, VPNs don’t log any user activity, so when you are online, your data will be secured with military-grade encryption in Canada.

-The three recommended VPNs in Canada above have powerful ad blocking for Canadian users and act as a great defense against annoying ads in Canada.
+The three recommended VPNs in Canada above have powerful ad blocking and act as a great defense against annoying ads in Canada.